gtvj/linux/machine-set-up.md

 Within CompizConfig Settings Manager:

-* Open the 'Ubunty Unity Plugin' and go to its 'Launcher' tab
+* Open the 'Ubuntu Unity Plugin' and go to its 'Launcher' tab
 * For the 'Key to show the Dash, Launcher and Help Overlay' option:
     * Click the 'Disabled' button and check 'Enabled'
     * Click 'Grab key combination'